Skip to main content

 Don’t waste time and money waiting for full fibre

-If your area hasn’t yet had full fibre installed, you might be able to switch to a faster deal while you wait.
+If your area hasn’t yet had full fibre installed yet, you might be able to switch to a faster deal while you wait.
 And if you’ve been using your current broadband package for at least a couple of years, you’re likely paying much higher prices than you should be for the internet speed you’re getting.

 Compare broadband deals with Uswitch to find a package that suits the needs of your household.